tejaskini/DIY-Projects/README.md

 # DIY-Projects
-This are some simple projects I have created in my academics.
+This are some simple projects I have created during my academics.